paoloambrosio-skyuk/bb-know-your-stack/README.md

   - GET /async

-Both endpoints call the downstream dependency but use synchronous and asynchronous clients and controllers respectively.
+Both endpoints call the downstream dependency but use synchronous and asynchronous controllers and services respectively.
 Outgoing connections are currently not configured, so they use the default configuration.

 ### Performance tests

-Tests are started with:
+Simulations are started with:
   - `./runSyncSimulation.sh`
   - `./runAsyncSimulation.sh`